ur-cs-courses/course-project-catch-up/docs/Standup3.md

 # Team Contributions

 Israa: I worked with sofia on technicien and fleet classes. we discussed ways of adding new functionality to technicien to make it more felxible and to fleet as well.
-I implemented technicien and reviwed sofias fleet class.
+I implemented technicien and reviwed Sofias fleet class.

 Sofia: I worked with Israa on deciding how we are going to put into code our team's ideas for the technician and fleet classes.
 I implemented the fleet class and asked from Israa to go over it as I was checking her work on the technician class.